botify-labs/botify-sdk-js-middlewares/docs/howToWriteYourOwnMiddleware.md

 # How to write your own middleware

-To define a new middleware you must export a function that creates you middleware using the provided middleware API.
+To define a new middleware you must export a function that creates your middleware using the provided middleware API.

 ```JS
 /**